top of page

 Takt time: Takt time is a calculation of the available production time divided by customer demand.
 The purpose of takt time is to precisely match production with demand.
 If takt time matches with the actual production rate, it means reduced bottlenecks and eliminated areas of inefficiency.

-How Are New Technologies Changing Time Study?
+How Are New AI-powered Technologies Changing Time Study?

 References